SmigorX/MInecraftServerAddressDiscordBot/README.md

 # MInecraftServerAddressDiscordBot
-Bot to send current address of a minecraft server
+Bot to send the current address of a minecraft server